Pyeongtaek University: History

-Pierson Memorial Union Bible Institute was established according to the will of Dr. Arthur Tappan Pierson October 15, 1911.
+Pierson Memorial Union Bible Institute was established according to the will of Dr. Arthur Tappan Pierson on October 15, 1911.

 On December 29, 1980 Dr. Ki-Hung Cho applied and received juridical authorization to establish Pierson Memorial Institute Foundation and Pierson Bible Seminary raised to the status of a four-year formal school.
 On March 1, 1984 the school changed its name to Pierson College, and on March 1, 1996 Pierson University changed its name to Pyeongtaek University and Dr. Ki-Hung Cho inaugurated as the first president of Pyeongtaek University.
 In 2023 the President is LEE, Dong-Hyun.